 According to the Association of Migraine Disorders, daily doses of magnesium may reduce migraine symptoms by 50 percent for about half of people who experience migraines.
 The typical dose is 400 mg per day.

 A recent review of the research on magnesium’s effectiveness for migraine prevention was published in the journal Pain Physician.
-The authors note that migraine attacks have been linked to magnesium deficiency in some people.
+The authors note that migraine attacks have been in some people.
 They found that giving magnesium intravenously can help reduce acute migraine attacks.
 They also report that oral doses of magnesium reduce the frequency and intensity of migraines.

 When looking for a magnesium supplement, note the amount contained in each pill.
 If one pill only contains 200 mg of magnesium, you’ll want to take it twice daily.
 If you notice loose stools after taking this dose, you may want to try taking less.